fadwen/fadwen.github.io/README.md

 - Unlike the MD/MS-102 Microsoft hasn’t combined both into a single exam yet and there is some overlap.
 In most companies you’ll have a hybrid tenant at some level not pure cloud (unless you get lucky) and the Learn pages will provide a great benefit in the configuration needed to implement it.
 This is also really the only path currently available for Windows Server skill validation.

 ### [Specialty: Azure Virtual Desktop](https://learn.microsoft.com/en-us/credentials/certifications/azure-virtual-desktop-specialty/?practice-assessment-type=certification&WT.mc_id=certposter_poster-wwl) ###
 - AVD is currently hands down the best-in-class solution for VDI’s from both a cost and feature perspective.
 If you are familiar with Citrix or VMware’s Horizon this is Microsoft’s implementation and they did it surprisingly well.
 More and more companies use VDI’s to cut down on costs associated with hardware/power/licensing.
-This will show/validate what skills are needed to run and administrate it.
+This will show/validate what skills are needed to implement and administrate it.

 ## Okta ##